-Aligned with NAEYC’s Principles of Effective Family Engagement, this book helps early childhood administrators create effective family engagement polices that work.
+Aligned with the National Association for the Education of Young Children’s Principles of Effective Family Engagement, this book helps early childhood administrators create effective family engagement policies that work.
 For each of the six key principles, this accessible guide walks leaders through the process of creating effective policy to engage families in their program.
 Filled with workable documents and templates to thoroughly scaffold the entire process, administrators will finish the work ready to implement the policies created, or build a plan tailored to their specific program.
-Designed for schools discouraged by the lack of engagement with all families, this book helps leaders strengthen the bond between home, school, and community.
+Designed for schools discouraged by the lack of engagement with all families, this book helps leaders strengthen the bond among home, school, and community.

 "Developing effective family engagement policies and practices is one of the most challenging, yet critical, components of establishing a strong early education program and Dr. McKay’s guide makes it completely attainable.
 This guide ties together the foundational standards from the field and creates actionable items and thought-provoking questions to dig deep into your program’s mission and goals.
 Throughout this guide you will be able to design and construct a total system for collaborative family engagement, which can be realized with almost any early childhood education program."